 Let’s start by going over the differences of each type of campground:

 Note: In this article, we are only focusing on campsites that are accessible by campervans (not backcountry sites or Great Walks campgrounds).
+We put together an entire round up of the best New Zealand campsites according to our experience and the experience of fellow travel bloggers to get your started.

 1. Holiday Parks in New Zealand